Ferox Holly flowers

 This variety has deep green foliage with copious sharp spines along the leaf edges and into the centers; sterile

-Ferox Holly has attractive dark green foliage.
+Ferox Holly is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
+It has attractive dark green evergreen foliage.
 The spiny oval leaves are highly ornamental and remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Ferox Holly is a dense multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.